Spiedoz/Portfolio/Projects/Reports/BasketPlayerCareer/README.md

 ## File Structure
 - `BasketPlayerCareer.qmd`: Quarto document containing the full analysis, including R code and visualizations.
-- `player_performance.csv`: Csv file containing records about the players.
+- `player_performance.csv`: CSV file containing records about the players.
+- `player_performance.html`: HTML file to show the graphs of the report

 ## Requirements
 - R (version 4.3.2. or higher)